FlorianMF/FlorianMF/README.md

 - I am a Deep Learning Engineer in the field of Medical Imaging Analysis.

 About Me:
-- 🔭 I’m currently working at Pixel Diagnostics on diagnosing automatically Xray images of bone joints
+- 🔭 I’m currently working at Deemea on diagnosing automatically Xray images of bone joints
 - 🌱 I’m currently learning Docker, Kubernetes, JavaScript, ...
 - 👯 I’m looking to collaborate on Pytorch/Pytorch Lightning Projects
 - 🤔 I’m looking for help with ...